Charles Orlando, Dauphin of France

-Charles Orlando, Dauphin of France (Charles Orland, Dauphin de France) (11 October 1492 – 16 December 1495) was the eldest son and heir of Charles VIII of France and Anne of Brittany.
+Charles Orlando, Dauphin of France (Charles Orland, Dauphin de France) (11 October 1492 – 16 December 1495) was the eldest son and heir of King Charles VIII of France and Duchess Anne of Brittany.

 Build-up

-The marriage of Charles and Anne had been celebrated in December 1491, less than a year before the Dauphin's birth.
-It had begun unhappily, with the new Queen resenting the marriage forced upon her and the political dominance of her sister-in-law, Anne, Duchess of Bourbon.
+Charles Orlando's parents, Charles VIII and Anne, had married in December 1491, less than a year before his birth.
+The marriage had begun unhappily, with the new queen resenting the marriage forced upon her and the political dominance of her sister-in-law, Anne, Duchess of Bourbon.
 Her pregnancy was thus greeted with special joy by her, as well as by the King and the people, for the depleted elder branch of the House of Valois depended on a male heir.
 Accordingly, Anne spent her pregnancy at ease, given the devoted attention of her husband who ensured that she would not be tired out or subject to unnecessary travel.
 In the autumn of 1492, the King and Queen went to the château of Plessis-lès-Tours where all was prepared for the birth of the hoped-for boy.